-This is a list of radiation sciences courses.
+This is a list of radiation sciences program courses.
 For more information, see Radiation Sciences.

 Exploration of radiation sciences field (radiologic technology, nuclear medicine and PET, diagnostic medical sonography, radiation therapy, computed tomography, magnetic resonance imaging, cardiovascular interventional); introduction to basic principles and modalities associated with the field in preparation for application to radiation sciences or nuclear medicine technology major.